 How do I get more information about applying to participate in the Certificate in Business Studies?

-- The Certificate will launch officially in Fall 2020.
+- The Certificate officially launched in Fall 2020.

 - Please reach out to Arabella Pollack, the Director of the Certificate in Business Studies (Hunter West 1531), with any questions.